Download EWG's Healthy Living AppClose

 None of the methods described above account for real world use of a product in the sun or the ease of use, which is affected by the thickness, stickiness and aesthetics of a product.
 Nor do they evaluate the performance of a product that has sat on a shelf or in a hot car for months.

 Measuring the degree of protection from skin damages – The most accurate method of gauging sunscreen protection is measuring the degree to which a product reduces biological damages caused by UV rays, instead of the outward indicators of skin tanning or sunburn.
 This method is rarely utilized with real-world products.
 In scientific studies, researchers use various methods to measure the degree of protection for UV-initiated free radicals,9,10,27 measure the immune system reaction to a known allergen to estimate immune protection factors of sunscreens,11,28,29 or measure the reduction in UV-initiated DNA damages.30

 The available data on sunscreen performance in these regards is generally several years behind, or sometimes includes formulations that are outdated or only allowed in other countries.
 Yet, collectively, it suggests that sunscreens are not as effective in preventing free radical formation, immune system suppression and DNA damage as they are in preventing tanning and sunburn.

 The FDA and dermatologists should continue to investigate the efficacy of today’s sunscreens.
 Companies should formulate sunscreens that provide the highest degree of protection from the full range of UV-related damages.
-Marketing sunscreens solely based on their ability to prevent sunburn misleads consumers about the protection they receive from UVA rays and sun damage.
+Marketing sunscreens solely based on their ability to prevent sunburn misleads consumers about the protection they may or may not receive from UVA rays and sun damage.

 EWG and other researchers have reported serious differences between some sunscreens’ advertised UV protection and the results of laboratory tests.
 SPF values on labels are not always confirmed by independent tests in human volunteers, spectrophotometry or modeling.
 U.S. products claiming “broad spectrum protection” may not be sold in other countries where the requirements for UVA protection are stronger.
 Deficiencies are notable in products with ultra-high SPF values.
 These data suggest that the FDA should investigate discrepancies in sun protection and set stronger rules for sunscreen.SPF and sunburn protection